 Prince Harry arrived dressed in his Blues and Royals, wearing the single-breasted frockcoat made of doe skin, that reportedly took 100 hours to craft by hand.
 Alongside his brother, best man Prince William sported the same military uniform, adding striking gold braids to his regal look.
 Both royal brothers were tailored at Dege & Skinner of Savile Row and accessorised with traditional hats.

 In her father’s absence Prince Charles walked Meghan down the aisle, along with a team of extremely adorable bridesmaids and pageboys including Prince George and Princess Charlotte.
-Guests were given a passionate and soulful address from Reverend Bishop Micheal Curry, which was a highlight and talking point of the big day.
+Guests were given a passionate and soulful address from Reverend Bishop Michael Curry, which was a highlight and talking point of the big day.
 After the couples choice of The Kingdom Choir’s beautiful rendition of Ben E. King “Stand by Me” and a captivating performance by 19 year old cellist, Sheku Kanneh-Mason.
 The Archbishop of Canterbury announced the couple as husband and wife, excited cheers from the crowd outside could be heard, which prompted a happy smile from Harry and Meghan.

-Sporting smiles as large as the cheshire cat, Harry and Meghan made their way outside and were greeted by cheers of congratulations from the excitable crowd, eagerly awaiting a glimpse of the newlyweds.
+Sporting smiles as large as the Cheshire cat, Harry and Meghan made their way outside and were greeted by cheers of congratulations from the excitable crowd, eagerly awaiting a glimpse of the newlyweds.
 Of course the royal couple gave the crowd exactly what they were cheering for, our lovely Prince kissed his new wife and the crowd erupted into cheers.
 The new Duke and Duchess set off in ‘fairytale fashion’ waving to the crowds through the grounds of Windsor, from a horse-drawn carriage.

 Philippa Craddock worked her floral magic at St George’s Chapel, creating striking floral arrangements that included a dramatic ceremony arch.
 Although the arrangements looked elaborate, the wild greenery and sprinklings of soft white spring blooms such as garden roses, peonies and foxgloves, kept the design tasteful and romantic.
 Prince Harry handpicked his bride’s bouquet from their private garden at Kensington Palace.
 The delicate small posy included sweet peas, lily of the valley, jasmine and a sprig of myrtle - a royal tradition to wedding bouquets.
 The couple also added a touching tribute to the late Princess Diana, by including her favourite flowers ‘Forget-Me-Not’.
 Most of the foliage used within the floral displays has been locally sourced and taken from the gardens of the Crown Estate and Windsor Great Park.
-The eco -friendly couple also used bee-friendly plants, all of the flowers have now been generously donated to St Joseph’s Hospice in London.
+The eco-friendly couple also used bee-friendly plants, all of the flowers have now been generously donated to St Joseph’s Hospice in London.

-Drinks and Canapes
+Drinks and Canapés

 Around 600 guests were treated to a traditional lunchtime reception, hosted by the Queen at George’s Hall in Windsor Castle.
 Seasonal canapés were served with a menu that included Scottish langoustines wrapped in smoked salmon and croquettes of Windsor lamb.
 Breaking with tradition, a selection of bowl foods soon followed, including chicken fricassee and pea and mint risotto.
 Guests sipped Pol Roger Brut Reserve Non-Vintage Champagne, paired with sweet treats such as orange crème brûlée tartlets and Champagne and pistachio macaroons.
 It is said that most ingredients were organic, locally sourced from the Home Counties and Windsor.
 Royal chef Mark Flanagan prepared the menu along with a team of 30 chefs and desserts created by royal pastry chef Selwyn Stoby.